aeonsthorn/gc/readme.md

 # TODO

-## Add a warning when trying to remove a component that does not exists
+### Add a warning when trying to remove a component that does not exists

+### Easier to read error when template from options or cli arguments does not exists